johnidm/johnidm/README.md

 ## 🪚🔧 My Skills:

-Experienced Software Engineer with 17+ years of expertise across legal, government, construction, agriculture, retail, supermarket, and wholesale industries.
-Skilled in developing web, desktop, and mobile applications, with hands-on experience in AI-driven solutions.
-Proven ability to contribute to startups and enterprises of all sizes, from small businesses to large corporations.
+Experienced Software Engineer with over 17 years of expertise spanning the legal, government, construction, agriculture, retail, supermarket, and wholesale sectors.
+Proficient in developing web, desktop, and mobile applications, with practical experience in AI-powered solutions.
+I've been part of teams at startups, small businesses, and large-scale enterprises.